GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 The two last names!
 As well as the many differences in language, race, and culture within the latinidad.

+{{< img-right src="hhm-2022-rebeca" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**

+My family is what represents my cultural connection.
+This is my dad who always picks me up from the airport and welcomes me home to Monterrey, Mexico.

 **How do you show up as Latinx?
 Why is that important to you?**